Published 28 Apr 2026

 In this article, I discuss how Utah DHHS transitioned from fragmented contract management to streamlined, automated processes for multilevel approvals, compliance, and audit-ready records.

-By Paul Stone, Product Evangelist
+By Paul Stone, Chief Customer Officer

-Updated 13 May 2026 | 7 min read
+Updated 1 Jul 2026 | 9 min read

 Government Contract Management